Concept plan and design themes

 Your feedback so far

-We have had terrific community feedback both in 2021 and again in the 2024 workshops.
+We have had terrific community feedback both in 2021 and in the most recent 2024-25 engagement phases.
 Our expert team has taken this information and met with key stakeholders, assessed site complexities and future growth of the area.
 The below is a high-level summary of some of the key feedback we have heard and our planning to date.

 What you saidWhat we are doing

-Extension of Bayles Street to Lathlain Street.Whilst the Place Design Brief proposed a Bayles Street connection, the Territory Plan mandates future provision of an extension of Walder Street to Lathlain Street.
+Extension of Bayles Street to Lathlain Street as opposed to Walder Street extension.Whilst the Place Design Brief documented community’s preference for a Bayles Street connection, the Territory Plan mandates future provision of a connection between Rae Street and Lathlain Street at the Walder Street intersection.

-No long term on-street parking along Lathlain Street, kiss and ride or loading areas only.We will provide a limited amount of short-term drop-off/pick-up parking for accessibility and amenity.
+No long term on-street parking along Lathlain Street, kiss and ride or loading areas only.We have incorporated this feedback into the design.
+We will provide a limited amount of short-term drop-off/pick-up parking for accessibility and amenity including to support delivery drivers, taxis and rideshare and the ACT Government’s flexi-bus service.

 Configure Lathlain Street so cars travelling in opposite directions need to give way to each other (like a chicane).